sghadiali/Time-App-for-Teams/README.md

-﻿# EchoBot1
+﻿# TeamsApp

 Bot Framework v4 echo bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input of any city name from the user and echoes back the time of the city using google geocoding API.

 ## Prerequisites